ughitsaaron/aaronpetcoff.me/posts/2015-08-30-links-svg-pointer-events.md

 The children of elements styled `pointer-events: none` will inherit the property. `auto` on these children will reset the element to express the expected pointer behavior.
 Likewise, any HTML node styled `pointer-events: none` with a listener attached will obey the listener over the style.

-Returning to our markup above, this means we can remove our `closest` function and simply add the following to our styles,
+Returning to our markup above, this means we can remove our `closest` function and simply add the following to our styles to produce the same results,

 ```css
 /* make sure our anchor wraps around the SVG element */